Skip to content

 Proof testing keeps the SIL honest

-The proof test interval is an input to the PFDavg calculation, so it is not arbitrary.
-For a given architecture and device failure rate, lengthening the interval raises PFDavg, and the interval is therefore chosen so the loop stays inside its band with margin.
-Many low-demand SIL 1 and SIL 2 process loops are tested annually, but the correct figure always comes from the verification calculation for that specific loop.
+A SIL is a prediction about the future, and proof testing is what keeps the prediction true.
+Devices accumulate dangerous undetected failures that on-line diagnostics cannot see; a proof test exercises the function end to end so those hidden failures are found and corrected.
+The test interval is an input to the PFDavg calculation, so it is not arbitrary: lengthening it raises PFDavg, and the interval is chosen so the loop stays inside its band with margin.
+Many SIL 1 and SIL 2 process loops are tested annually, but the correct figure always comes from the verification calculation for that loop.

 Machine safety is a different discipline

-Australian context: duties, regulators, and local practice
+Australian context: duties and regulators

 Common mistakes that undermine a SIL claim